ktorio/ktor-documentation/topics/kotlin_serialization.md

 [//]: # (title: kotlinx.serialization)

-[ContentNegotiation](serialization.md) allows you to use content converters provided by the [kotlinx.serialization](https://github.com/Kotlin/kotlinx.serialization) library.
+ContentNegotiation for [server](serialization-server.md) and [client](serialization-client.md) allows you to use content converters provided by the [kotlinx.serialization](https://github.com/Kotlin/kotlinx.serialization) library.
 This library supports JSON, CBOR, ProtoBuf, and other formats.

 ## Add dependencies {id="add_dependencies"}